Controlling qubit-oscillator systems using linear parameter sweeps: Landau-Zener sweep of qubit coupled to oscillator

 So far, we have considered the case of a qubit coupled to a single oscillator.
 The problem can be generalized to the case of a qubit coupled to multiple oscillators, or alternatively a multi-mode resonator \cite{Stehli}.
 The Hamiltonian is then given by

 As with the case of a single oscillator, the energy level associated with the state $\ket{\downarrow,0,0,0,\cdots}$ encounters an infinite sequence of avoided crossings.
 The order at which these avoided crossings are encountered depends on the energies of the oscillators.
 Specifically, the crossing with the state $\ket{\uparrow,n_1,n_2,n_3,\cdots}$ occurs at the point $vt = \sum_j n_j \omega_j$.
-Upon making the polaron transformation for the harmonic oscillators, the effective gaps of the avoided crossings are obtained as
+Upon making the polaron transformation for the harmonic oscillators, we obtain the effective gaps of the avoided crossings:

 If the relevant avoided crossings are well separated from each other, the occupation probabilities can be approximately evaluated by calculating how much of the probability is transferred to the states $\ket{\uparrow,n_1,n_2,n_3,\cdots}$ as the avoided crossings are traversed one by one.
-In particular, in the case when the largest avoided-crossing gaps correspond to multiple oscillators that are deep-strongly coupled to the qubit, with $g_j/\omega_j\gg 1$, at least some of the states $\ket{\uparrow,n_1,n_2,n_3,\cdots}$ can be prepared almost deterministically by choosing a sweep rate that is adiabatic for the relevant avoided crossing but fast for all the avoided crossings that are encountered before it.
+In particular, in the case when the largest avoided-crossing gaps correspond to excited states in multiple oscillators that are deep-strongly coupled to the qubit, with $g_j/\omega_j\gg 1$, at least some of the states $\ket{\uparrow,n_1,n_2,n_3,\cdots}$ can be prepared almost deterministically by choosing a sweep rate that is adiabatic for the relevant avoided crossing but fast for all the avoided crossings that are encountered before it.
 This scenario obviously requires that all the gaps that are encountered earlier in the sweep must be much smaller than the one associated with the target state.

+Another interesting question in this context is related to the case where one harmonic oscillator is coupled strongly to the qubit while all other oscillators are coupled weakly.
+In this case, we effectively obtain a quantum system that comprises the qubit and the strongly coupled oscillator, while all the weakly coupled oscillators serve as an environment for the quantum dynamics.
+The physics of LZ transitions in an open multilevel system is not very well understood \cite{Ashhab2016}.
+However, we can make some general statements about this case.
+In particular, since the environment couples to the operator $\hat{\sigma}_z$, one effect of the environment is to suppress quantum interference between multiple LZ transitions.
+As such, the environment pushes the final state probabilities to the expressions given in Eq.~(\ref{Eq:LZwOProbabilities}).